r4victor/tenthousandmeters/content/blog/python_bts_10.md

 Note that no hash function including SipHash can prevent the attackers from finding the colliding keys by bruteforce as we've seen in the example of a timing attack.
 This approach, however, requires $O(n^2)$ requests to find $n$ colliding keys, so the potential damage caused by the attack is significantly reduced.

 Note also that there is no formal proof of SipHash's security.
 Such proofs are beyond the state of the art of modern cryptography.
-Moreover, it's conceivable that somone will break SipHash in the future.
+Moreover, it's conceivable that someone will break SipHash in the future.
 Nevertheless, some cryptanalysis and evidence show that SipHash should work as a MAC today.

 SipHash is not as fast as some non-cryptographic hash functions, but its speed is comparable.
 The combination of speed and security made SipHash a safe bet for a general-purpose hash table.
 It's now used as a hash function in Python, Perl, Ruby, Rust, Swift and other languages.
 To learn more about SipHash, check out the [paper](http://cr.yp.to/siphash/siphash-20120918.pdf) by Aumasson and Bernstein.